martes, 28 de agosto de 2001

 Vicente Romero Redondo)

-And you left the light in the room on
+You left the light burning in the room

-I kissed you with tenderness, I pushed you to the bed,
+I kissed you tenderly, pressed you to the bed,

-your eyes looked at the sweat on my chest.
+your eyes gazed at the sweat on my chest.

 But the next day you left the beach